Hardvan/FlaskStarter/README.md

 # FlaskStarter

 FlaskStarter is a project automation script designed to kickstart your Flask web application development.
-It helps you set up a Flask project structure, including a virtual environment, basic Flask app, templates, and static files.
+It helps you set up a Flask project structure, including a virtual environment creation, a bare-bones app.py file for the backend, templates & static folders along with the index.html, index.css & index.js files for the frontend.

 ## Demonstration Video